SURAJOP7/TITANIUMARMY_USERBOT/README.md

 <h4 align="center">Copyright (C) 2021 <a href="https://github.com/The-HellBot">The-HellBot</a></h4>

-Project [HellBot](https://github.com/The-HellBot/HellBot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Project [TITANIUM USERBOT](https://github.com/SURAJOP7/TITANIUMARMY_USERBOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.